ENGETO-Devops-Academy/devops-workflows/lekce09.md

   <img src="/assets/kibana-dashboard-opt.png" alt="Kibana Dashboard">
 </p>

-**Grafana** development is also not stale and it's up to your teste which one you prefer, Grafana or Kibana, both will get the job done.
+**Grafana** development is also not stale, and it's up to your taste which one you prefer, Grafana or Kibana, both will get the job done.
 I recommend checking out the official documentation to learn more about [Grafana](https://grafana.com/docs/grafana/latest/getting-started/what-is-grafana/).
 It is a free yet powerful tool in your hands!

 <p align="center">
   <img src="/assets/grafana-dashboard-opt.png" alt="Grafana Dashboard">